Children waiting for their forever home

 7. Your dossier is reviewed by the SRE and the National DIF then is sent to the State DIF.
 It is reviewed and approved by the State DIF.

 8. The State DIF will match family with child.
-Referrals generally take between 6-12 months to be assigned, although this time does vary depending on type of child interested in and available children.
+Referrals generally take a minimum of 6-18 months to be assigned, although this time does vary depending on characteristics of child interested in and available children.

 9. After a referral is received, you will need to accept or decline the referral.
 Should you accept, you will travel to Mexico and meet your child for approximately 3+ weeks.
-At the conclusion of this visit the orphanage director and family will agree to move forward with the adoption.
+At the conclusion of this visit the DIF or central authorities and family will agree to move forward with the adoption.

-10. There are various judicial process’ that are then completed before getting the child’s visa.
-This process can take between 1-6 months then the family travels to Mexico to go to the US Consulate for the child’s visa and return home.
+10. There is a judicial process that is completed before getting the child’s visa.
+This process can take between 1-6 months then the family travels to Mexico to go to the U.S. Consulate for the child’s visa and return home.

 11. Depending on the state from which you are adopting and circumstances of the adoptive family, additional trips may be required.